-The cry for greater assessment literacy is not new (Stiggins, 1991), but assessment literacy still appears to be an uphill battle.
-Does this mean educators are incapable of learning in this regard?
-Of course not.
-Rather it likely means we have been going about this in unproductive and possibly misguided ways.
-There are different, though related, demands for the various stakeholders to support the design and implementation of balanced systems of assessment, informed by their degree of assessment literacy.
-We discuss this with respect to educators, school and district leaders, and state policy leaders.
+There are different, if related, demands for the various stakeholders to support the design and implementation of balanced systems of assessment, informed by their degree of assessment literacy.
+We discuss this with respect to educators, school and district leaders, and then state policy leaders.